-Roman Catholics certainly exalt Mary to a great extent, and in doing so almost elevate her to the status of God.
+Roman Catholics certainly exalt Mary.
+In my opinion, they do so far too much and inadvertently attribute to her things that belong to God.
 Of course, they will deny that she is a goddess or that they worship her.
-They tell me that they are giving her the proper honor due to her that is offered and that this proper honor can then account for the astounding attributes granted to her per Sacred Tradition's declaration.
-But is it right to endow to Mary things attributed to God, such as her atoning for sin1, delivering our souls from death (CCC, 966), and to "to bring us the gifts of eternal salvation" (CCC 969), etc. Can Mary simultaneously hear thousands of people praying silently in different languages all over the world3?
-Without a shred of Biblical evidence to support these and other things said of Mary, we must conclude that Roman Catholicism has gone beyond what is revealed in Scripture (1 Cor.
-4:6) and has even violated Scripture.
+They tell me that they are giving her the proper honor due to her (hyperdulia).
+I understand their assertion.
+But is it right to endow to Mary things attributed to God, such as delivering our souls from death (CCC, 966), and to "to bring us the gifts of eternal salvation" (CCC 969), etc. Can Mary simultaneously hear thousands of people praying silently in different languages all over the world1?
+Without a shred of biblical evidence to support these and other things said of Mary, we must conclude that Roman Catholicism has gone beyond what is revealed in scripture.

 This is why Protestants frequently equate Roman Catholic exaltation of Mary with idolatry.
-Protestants maintain that God alone should receive the glory and God alone performed the atoning work and God alone delivers our souls from death and that God alone has the ability to simultaneously hear thousands of silent prayers from around the world in different languages.
-Still, Roman Catholics claim they are not committing idolatry but are instead only giving Mary her proper honor--an honor derived completely from Roman Catholic's Sacred Tradition.
+Protestants maintain that God alone should receive the glory, that God alone performed the atoning work, that God alone delivers our souls from death, and that God alone has the ability to simultaneously hear thousands of silent prayers from around the world in different languages.
+Still, Roman Catholics claim they are not committing idolatry, but are instead only giving Mary her proper honor - an honor derived completely from Roman Catholic's Sacred Tradition.
 So, which is it?
 Does Roman Catholicism lift Mary almost to the level of God, or is it nothing more than a very high honor?
 You'll have to see for yourself.

 Following is a grid comparing things attributed to God that are also attributed to Mary.
 Some of them are shocking.